 Announced Resource

 An announced resource shall point to the original resource hosted in another SCL.
 The announced resource is an actual resource which consists of only a limited set of attributes, which are the searchStrings, the link to the original resource and the access right.
 The purpose of the announced resource is to facilitate a discovery of the original resource when querying the announced-to SCL, so that the issuer of the discovery does not have to contact all SCLs in order to find the resources.
 An announced resource itself shall only be visible when it is directly accessed via its full URI.
-During discovery and during retrieving the parent collection resource, a direct reference to the original resource shall be returned.
+During discovery a direct reference to the original resource shall be returned.
 Only locally created resources can be announced.

 Removing an announced resource, for example due to deregistration of an SCL (which correspond to a removal of the parent SC L resource), does not remove the original resource, but does remove all the children of announced resource Reversely, when the original resource is removed, it is the responsibility of the original SCL, where the original resource is hosted, to remove the announced resource.
 If this is not done (e.g. because the original SCL is offline), the announcement resource shall be removed when it expires.